What is "Balancing"?

 Schedules & Groups

-Information related to schedules will be posted on the Vancouver Thunderbirds Hockey website on the Recreational tab closer to the start of the season.
-Your Division Manager will also email this information to you along with the Balancing Group your player belongs with.
+Information related to schedules will be posted on the Vancouver Thunderbirds Hockey website on the Recreational tab closer to the start of the regular season.
+Your Division Ambassador will also email this information to you along with the Balancing Group your player belongs with.

 Regular Season and Play-offs